j2store/userguide/language_override.md

+## Language overrides in Joomla (with examples using J2Store)

+To change text in core Joomla or in an extension (other than installing a new language) it is advised to perform a language override in Joomla.
+To do this you need to go into the admin backend then in the menu under "Extensions" click on "Language Manager"

 Let us assume that you want to change the Firstname (in billing address fields) to My Name.

 Step 1: Go to Joomla admin->Extensions Manager->Language Manager->Overrides.